Skip to content

 Most of all, we’ve learned that when those events happen, our ability to survive them — or even thrive during them — depends on the resilience of our people, processes and technology.

-The RSA Conference has wisely picked “resilience” as the cornerstone theme for 2021.
+The RSA Conference has wisely picked “resilience” as the cornerstone theme for this year and years to come.
 In advance of the cybersecurity conference, we wanted to share some of the critical risks and opportunities organizations face around building resilience.

 In this article, we cover: